Environmental enteropathy: Nutrient intake and nutritional status in environmental enteropathy

 The relationship between dietary intake and infection is difficult to study since it is reciprocal in nature.
 Further, the gut tissue consumes the nutrients it requires before passage of excess nutrients to the rest of the body.
 The benefits achieved by improved nutrient intake on environmental enteropathy may thus be independent of nutritional status.
 Nutrient intake during inflammation is usually decreased.

-Reports of “poor appetite” by caregivers in LMICs, and restriction of complementary foods during illness is common.
+Reports of "poor appetite" by caregivers in LMICs, and restriction of complementary foods during illness is common.
 Appetite may be reduced both by pro-inflammatory cytokines and leptin and low zinc status, and may be continuous in children with environmental enteropathy.
 Nutrient availability for growth in environmental enteropathy is further limited due to reduced intestinal surface area and loss of enzymatic activity causing malabsorption of nutrients and, following microbial translocation, retention of circulating nutrients (i.e vitamin A, zinc and iron) in body tissues in order to starve pathogens.
 Associations between nutrient intake and biomarkers for nutrient status and nutrient status and growth are thus likely distorted in children with inflammation.

 The systemic inflammation resulting from microbial translocation will increase basal metabolic rate and nutrient needs by the immune system.
 At the same time, nutrient losses increase due to intestinal secretion.
 The associations are thus complex, and further complicated by intestinal host-pathogen-microbiome interactions and the effects of these interactions on intestinal nutrient availability, where additional research is needed.
 Finally, evidence of whether nutrition interventions may be successful in children with repeated episodes of infection or persistent subclinical infection is scant.
 Meanwhile, there seems to be agreement that successful interventions to improve complementary feeding practices and reduce stunting must encompass both immediate and underlying causes.

-Causes and Prevention

 Causes

 The development of environmental enteropathy (EE) is multifactorial, but predominantly associated with chronic exposure to contaminated food and water.
 This is especially true in environments where widespread open defecation and lack of sanitation are common.

 The main cause of environmental enteropathy is likely repeated exposure to enteric pathogens through fecal contamination.
-Rotavirus, norovirus, cryptosporidum, shigella, campylobacter and E-coli are among the most prevalent causative agents.
+Rotavirus, norovirus, cryptosporidium, shigella, campylobacter and E-coli are among the most prevalent causative agents.